Ohio Turnpike Toll.com

 Can I pay Ohio Turnpike tolls with a credit card?+

-Yes, at staffed cash lanes.
-The toll is charged at the published cash rate, the same rate as paying with cash.
+Yes, in the lanes.
+The toll is charged at the published cash/credit card rate, the same rate as paying with cash.
 Contactless tap-to-pay is widely supported.

 What happens if I drive through without paying?+